Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

                 ],
             )

-    .. tab:: Create a Generator
+    .. tab-item:: Create a Generator

         Alternatively, you can subclass the ``QuestionGenerator`` class and implement your own question generation logic.
         You can `find an example on GitHub <https://github.com/Giskard-AI/giskard/blob/main/giskard/rag/question_generators/simple_questions.py>`_.